sshshana/shopping-cart/README.md

 python shopping-cart.py
 ```

+Here are some important tips that will help you use this program effectively:

+ + Please verify that you enter the correct identifier of the product you want to scan.

+ + Enter `DONE` once you complete scanning all the products you have.
+Then the program will proceed to checkout.

+ + If you want to send a copy of the receipt to a customer's email, enter `y` after the checkout.
+Then input the customer's email address as the program prompts.

 > NOTE: if you see an error like "ModuleNotFoundError: No module named '...'", it's because the given package isn't installed, so run the `pip` command above to ensure that package has been installed into the virtual environment